The Voice Indonesia

-The Voice Indonesia is an Indonesian reality television singing competition created by John de Mol.
-It premiered in 10 February 2013 on Indosiar.
+The Voice Indonesia is an Indonesian reality television singing competition created by John de Mol Jr. It premiered on 10 February 2013 on Indosiar.

 After the first season concluded, Indosiar dropped the show due to poor ratings.
 In 2016, RCTI won the rights to the show, and a second season went into production with Indonesian television producer Fabian Dharmawan at the helm after successful seasons with Indonesian Idol and X Factor Indonesia.
 However, in June 2017, RCTI announced that they would not be continuing the show.
 In June 2018, it was announced that their sister channel GTV would revive the show for a third season.

 The show has produced four winners to date: Billy Simpson, Mario G. Klau, Aldo Longa, and Vionita Veronika.

 The original judging panel line-up in 2013 consisted of Armand Maulana, Giring Ganesha, Glenn Fredly, and Sherina Munaf.
 In 2016, the judging panel was replaced by Ari Lasso, Agnez Mo, Kaka "Slank", and Judika.

-The programme was commissioned after a successful first series in the US, where the programme aired on NBC.
+The programme was commissioned after a successful first series in the United Stattes, where the programme aired on NBC.
 The winners received cash prize, an all-new car unit, and a record deal with Universal Music Indonesia (season 1 through 3) and Hits Records (season 4).

 History

-The Voice Indonesia was created by John de Mol in the Netherlands and is based on the original Dutch series. de Mol then began to grow and expand the competition franchise of The Voice, and in 2013, the Indonesian version of the show was launched on Indosiar, the same channel as the highly successful Akademi Fantasi Indosiar.
+The Voice Indonesia was created by John de Mol Jr. in the Netherlands and is based on the original Dutch series. de Mol then began to grow and expand the competition franchise of The Voice, and in 2013, the Indonesian version of the show was launched on Indosiar, the same channel as the highly successful Akademi Fantasi Indosiar.
 However, due to poor ratings, Indosiar dropped The Voice Indonesia after one season.

 In 2016, once the eighth and final season of Indonesian Idol were completed (the vows were cancelled and rolled out again in the ninth season), it was announced that RCTI went into a "bidding war" with Global TV to obtain the rights of The Voice Indonesia, which they later won, and a second season went into production.